AlsonYang/database-api-toy/README.md

 TLDR: mimic the real life application where web server hosting different APIs Endpoints for the clients to submit CRUD request to interact with database.
 1. Server side
     - Created a database class `DatabaseEditor` that can create a mock up local database and provides CRUD functionalities.
+        - (Design principle) All the business logic goes in here
     - Use `Flask` and `FastAPI` to create RestFul API that talks to the database via `DatabaseEditor` class.
 Both frameworks provide the same entrypoints and functionalities.
+        - (Desig prinicple) Only make sure the requests data are the right type, and formatting return response to be jsonifiable.
 3. Client side
     - Create bash scripts that can be run to submit pre-defined API requests
     - Create python CLI script to submit customisable API requests

+### API funtionality covered
+- request type: `POST`, `GET`, `PUT`, `DELETE`
+- request info: `Path Param`, `Query Param`, `Request Body` (json data)

+## Notes
+### FastAPI
+    - by default, if the parameter in the function is not specified in the endpoint path as path param, then it is a query parameter

 # My finding of `FastAPI` vs `Flask`
 ### `FastAPI` better than `Flask`